atreyasha/deep-generative-models/README.md

 ### Dependencies

-This repository's source code was tested with python versions `3.7.*`.
+This repository's source code was tested with Python versions `3.7.*`.

 1. Install python dependencies located in `requirements.txt`: